Degrees and Specialties

 - Designed for working professionals.

 - Need around 5 years prior professional working experience.

 - Applicants should have some managerial career experience.

 A part-time MBA may be known as a flex MBA.
 Classes are usually evening courses since many part-time MBA students work during the day.
 As with any school, quality varies so check the college’s accreditation status and be sure the program fits your learning style.
 The length of part-time MBA programs is anywhere from two to five years and admission requirements are similar to traditional MBAs: GMAT scores, resume, essays, recommendation letters, and a personal statement.
 The cost of a part-time MBA is like a regular MBA program as well.

 One-year MBA programs

 One-year MBA programs generally take between eleven and sixteen months to complete.
 School is the main focus since the program is time-intensive.
 This MBA might not be suitable for a working professional who wants to earn her MBA in her spare time.
 Some future employers may not look favorably upon a one-year MBA so do your research in advance.
 The admissions process may be competitive and could include impressive academics and/or work experience.

 Two-year MBA programs

-Like the one-year MBA program, a two-year MBA may be best suited for the student who is not working full-time.
+Like one-year MBA programs, a two-year MBA programs may be best suited for the student who is not working full-time.
 As the name suggests, this MBA generally takes 2 years to complete or four semesters.
 The first year of the program consists of core classes while the second year permits students to come up with their own schedules in areas of interest.

 The tuition may be hefty, so make sure you can pay for this MBA in advance.
 Utilize any scholarships, which may be available to students who qualify, or employer reimbursement programs to defray costs.
 Regarding admissions, two-year MBAs tend to accept wider academic backgrounds while expecting academic dedication from enrolled students.